zealot128/Photo-Gallery/README.md

     AutoShare: [Autoshare on Google Play Store](https://play.google.com/store/apps/details?id=com.dngames.autoshare)
   * [PhotoBackup](http://photobackup.github.io/) is a small protocol and a collection of Apps.
 For Mobile there is only a Android App atm
   * Manual Upload on website
   * ... your app missing?
-Just POST to / with http-basic-auth or pseudo-password or unique upload URL (displayed in the app)
+Just POST to / with http-basic-auth or pseudo-password or unique upload URL (displayed in the app), e.g. ``curl --progress-bar -i -k -XPOST https://myserver/?token=TOKEN` -F file="PATH_TO_FILE"``

 * Image gallery grouped by Year -> Month -> Day for faster image retrieval
 * Reads EXIF information for date of photo, GPS and camera information, orientation
 * Uses LightGallery with VideoJS support, so Photos as well as videos can be uploaded
+  * Video: Videos will be uploaded, a smaller preview version encoded and displayed via Video.js player
 * works on mobile (responsive + touch support by LightGallery)

-Default:
-* Uses AWS S3 to store the original files (Also grouped by /year/day/).
-The smaller thumbnails and preview versions are stored locally (can be changed in ``app/uploaders/image_uploader.rb``) to reduce aws requests and costs.
+* Storage: It can either use local storage or S3 (only then rekognition feature can be used)
+* **AWS Rekognition API**: Photos will be sent to AWS Rekognition API and app will store all "labels" and "faces" recognized by AWS.
+There is some kind of wizard process to assign faces to person names to search for photos with specific people
+  * **WARNING**: This can be a little pricy, to process 1000 pictures cost $1.
+To get the labels AND faces, we need to issue 2 calls per picture, so $1/500 pictures.
+Only pictures that are tagged with either "People" or "Person"/"Child" are process for face detection though to reduce cost.
+  * Also *storing* the face vectors on AWS costs a little money, but is far less: $ 0.01 / 1000 faces.
+One photo could have more than one face in it, some have none.
+There is a clean-up option, to remove unneeded faces (background person, wrongly detected faces, etc.)
+  * Data protection: According to AWS' policy, the images are not stored and are not used for their data model in any way.

 Shares + Tags
 * Photos/Videos can be tagged (private) and added to shares (public).
 Those shares have each an unique long URL and can be handed to other people
 * a share "Public" is automatically created, and all containing photos are displayed in a blogy fashion on the home page (Feed subcription possible)

 ## Install